brettcutt/issue-tracker/README.md

   - http://getbootstrap.com/
   -
 - **HTML 5**
-  - positioning and format of html elements.
+  - Positioning and format of html elements.

 - **CSS 3**
   - Styling the HTML elements.